Test if your Mobile App has any security flaws and fixes them before it damages your business reputation.

 You can download the report in PDF format, which contains the detailed analysis results.

-I hope the above vulnerability scanners help you to check your mobile application security so you can fix if any finding.
+I hope the above vulnerability scanners help you to check your mobile application security so you can fix any findings.
 If you are a security professional, you may be interested in learning Mobile penetration testing.
+Here are 8 tips for better mobile security.